Session 16 – Part 2: Takashi Kawakami (Japan)

 • (UTC+1)

-In my completed PhD thesis, I developed the Data-Driven Modelling (DDM) framework in school mathematics, which integrates mathematical and data/statistical modelling and provides a platform and authentic need for both modelling.
-This framework aims to describe students’ DDM activities and design tasks so that they can flexibly use both deterministic reasoning based on mathematical models and non-deterministic/stochastic reasoning based on statistical models to make well-informed predictions and decisions.
-Furthermore, I have extended the DDM framework into interdisciplinary and socio-critical contexts in school and teacher education.
+In my completed Ph.D. thesis, I developed a Data-Driven Modelling (DDM) framework in school mathematics from the perspectives of mathematical model (deterministic representation) and statistical model (non-deterministic/stochastic representation).
+This framework aims to describe students’ DDM activities and design tasks such that they can flexibly use both deterministic reasoning based on mathematical models and nondeterministic/stochastic reasoning based on statistical models to make informed predictions and decisions.
+Furthermore, I extend the DDM framework to interdisciplinary and sociocritical contexts in school and teacher education.

-In this talk, I will first briefly report on the recent joint discourses between the mathematical modelling and the statistics/data science communities.
-I will then present three strands of the DDM approach in line with these discourses:
+In this talk, I will first briefly report on recent joint discourses between mathematical modelling education and statistics and data science education communities.
+Then, I will present three types of DDM approaches in line with these discourses.

-3. Societal DDM with a focus on social decision making.
+3. DDM with a focus on social decision-making from a societal perspective.

-Dr Takashi Kawakami is an Associate Professor of Mathematics Education at the Cooperative Faculty of Education, Utsunomiya University, Japan, after five years as a primary school teacher.
-His research interests include the teaching and learning of mathematical modelling, data/statistical modelling, and integrated STEM in school and teacher education.
-He has won many awards in the fields of mathematics, statistics and science education, such as the Highly Commended Award for an Early Career Researcher in the 10th International Conference on Teaching Statistics (ICOTS-10) and the Excellent Paper Awards in the Japan Society for Science Education and the Mathematics Education Society of Japan.
-He was a member of the Local Organising Committee of the 21st International Conference on the Teaching of Mathematical Modelling and Applications (ICTMA-21).
-He was also a member of the Survey Team on Statistics and Data Science Education as a Vehicle for Empowering Citizens in the 15th International Congress on Mathematical Education (ICME-15).
+Dr. Takashi Kawakami is an Associate Professor of Mathematics Education at the Cooperative Faculty of Education, Utsunomiya University, Japan, after five years as a primary school teacher.
+His research interests include teaching and learning mathematical modelling, data/statistical modelling, and modelling-based integrated STEM, in school and teacher education.
+He has won many awards in the fields of mathematics, statistics, and science education, including the Highly Commended Award for an Early Career Researcher at the 10th International Conference on Teaching Statistics (ICOTS-10) and the Excellent Paper Awards of the Japan Society for Science Education and the Mathematics Education Society of Japan.
+He was also a member of the Local Organising Committee of the 21st International Conference on the Teaching of Mathematical Modelling and Applications (ICTMA-21).
+He was also a member of the Survey Team on Statistics and Data Science Education as a Vehicle for Empowering Citizens at the 15th International Congress on Mathematical Education (ICME-15).

 • 11.12.2024